 The Iowa Social Science Research Center conducts workshops during the Fall and Spring Semesters.
-Workshops will be recorded and posted online for Spring 2021.
-The Spring 2021 workshop posting dates and descriptions are listed below, as are all previously recorded workshops.
+Workshops will be held in person for Fall 2021.
+The Fall workshop information and registration links are posted below, as are links to previously recorded workshops.

 The Iowa Informatics Initiative also provides workshops on related topics.
 Click here for more information.